10 Common Sunscreen Mistakes You Should Be Aware Of

 2) Choosing an SPF Which is Too Low

 While the desire for a tan might prompt you to pick up a tanning oil with SPF 5, this will only put your skin at risk.
 During the summer months, you should be using a broad spectrum sunscreen with an SPF of at least 15, but ideally higher.
-Just remember that sunscreens with high SPFs need to be reapplied just as often as ones with lower protection.
+Just remember that sun creams with high SPFs need to be reapplied just as often as ones with lower protection.

 3) Applying Sunscreen Once You’re Outside

-It’s best not to wait until you’re lying on the beach to slather on the sunscreen.
+It’s best not to wait until you’re lying in the garden or on the beach to slather on the sunscreen.
 If you apply it after going outside, you’re immediately spending a certain amount of time exposing your unprotected skin to harmful UV rays.
 It may be a short amount of time, but damage can still be done.
 Experts recommend applying your sunscreen about 30 minutes before going outside, to give it a chance to absorb into the skin and start working by the time you step outdoors.

 4) Applying Sunscreen Around Your Clothes